-- Spatial sampling by an array of sensors (e.g. antenna elements) has been explored; - the spatial data window of a narrowband source is characterised by the steering vector; - appropriate data independent beamformers can be designed based on the steering vectors of desired sources and interferers; - statistically optimum beamformers are based on the signal statistics; - a specific statistically optimum beamformer, the generalised sidelobe canceller, has been reviewed - it uses signal statistics to improve the performance of a data independent beamformer derived from the constraint equations; - some similarities and differences between beamforming and MIMO systems have been highlighted.
+- Spatial sampling by an array of sensors (e.g. antenna elements) has been explored; - the spatial data window of a narrowband source is characterised by the steering vector; - appropriate data independent beamformers can be designed based on the steering vectors of desired sources and interferers; - statistically optimum beamformers are based on the signal statistics; - a specific statistically optimum beamformer, the generalised sidelobe canceller, has been reviewed - it uses signal statistics to improve the performance of a data independent beamformer derived from the constraint equations; - some similarities and differences between beamforming and MIMO systems have been highlighted; - broadband beamforming requires the inclusion of tap delay lines.